Alfred Marshall: The Marshallian industrial district

 A concept based on a pattern of organisation that was common in late nineteenth-century Britain in which firms concentrating on the manufacture of certain products were geographically clustered.
 Comments made by Marshall in Book 4, Chapter 10 of Principles of Economics have been used by economists and economic geographers to discuss this phenomenon.

 The two dominant characteristics of a Marshallian industrial district are high degrees of vertical and horizontal specialisation and a very heavy reliance on market mechanism for exchange.
 Firms tend to be small and to focus on a single function in the production chain.
 Firms located in industrial districts are highly competitive in the neoclassical sense, and in many cases there is little product differentiation.
-The major advantages of Marshallian industrial districts arise from simple propinquity of firms, which allows easier recruitment of skilled labour and rapid exchanges of commercial and technical information through informal channels.
+The major advantages of Marshallian industrial districts arise from simple proximity of firms, which allows easier recruitment of skilled labour and rapid exchanges of commercial and technical information through informal channels.
 They illustrate competitive capitalism at its most efficient, with transaction costs reduced to a practical minimum, but they are feasible only when economies of scale are limited.